 There will be at least 5 assignments due on an approximately bi-weekly basis worth a total of 10% of the final grade.
 Assignments will consist of various questions or problems related to the course material.
 Students will have at least one week to complete each assignment.
-Late assignments will not be accepted (receiving a mark of 0) once graded assignments have been returned to the class.
+Late assignments will receive a mark of 0 after graded assignments have been returned to the class.